Worldvolume Hybrid Monte Carlo algorithm for group manifolds

 \end{itemize}

-The only remaining ingredient in the whole algorithm are the construction of the projector $\Pi_\calS$ and the determination of the Lagrange multiplier $\lambda \in N_U \calS$, which depend on details of the geometry of $\calS$.
-We explain the case $\calS = \Sigma$ (GT-HMC) in Sect.~\ref{sec:gt} and explain the case $\calS = \calR$ (WV-HMC) in Sect.~\ref{sec:wv}.
+The only remaining ingredients in the whole algorithm are the construction of the projector $\Pi_\calS$ and the determination of the Lagrange multiplier $\lambda \in N_U \calS$, which depend on the details of the geometry of $\calS$.
+We explain the case $\calS = \Sigma$ (GT-HMC) in Sect.~\ref{sec:gt} and the case $\calS = \calR$ (WV-HMC) in Sect.~\ref{sec:wv}.